inspetor/slate/source/includes/_using.md

 However, if we base our evaluation upon outdated or incorrect information, the accuracy of our evaluation will suffer.
 As such, it is critical that you notify Inspetor of any changes to these properties whenever they occur via the Inspetor Client Library.

 <aside class="warning">
-It is <b>extremely important</b> that you provide us with updated information at any stage that these primary entities are updated.
+It is <b>extremely important</b> that you provide us with updated information at any stage that these primary entities are modified.
 If we are working with outdated or incorrect information, we can't make reliable predictions for you.
 </aside>

 The Inspetor Client Library provides methods for you to relay state changes to primary entities in any of the following instances: